Guidance for carers

 Everyone is encouraged to continue to take up the offer of the booster, when possible, to provide ongoing protection especially to the most vulnerable.

-The following groups were offered COVID-19 vaccines this autumn:
+The following groups are being offered COVID-19 boosters this spring (2023):

 You can apply for the vaccine using the national online booking system.